 What is the Dutch age of retirement?

-The Dutch age of retirement for 2022 is 67 years and 3 months.
+The Dutch age of retirement for 2024 is 67 years.
 Within the EU, it is possible to transfer your pensions from country to country, so it is advised to check your own individual situation if you are planning on moving to the Netherlands from an EU country.
 If you are living in the Netherlands, you will receive a letter from the SVB (Sociale Verzekeringsbank or, literally translated Social Insurance Bank) approximately 4 months before you reach your pension age.
 However, if you are not living in the Netherlands you will need to submit a pension claim yourself.

 The Dutch pension system itself consists of three parts: a state pension, a supplementary pension, and a private pension.
 On this page, you can find more information about all three, as well as on eligibility for pensions.